rakirs2/rakirs2/README.md

 - 👋 Hi, I’m @rakirs2
 - 👀 I’m interested in getting better at solving real problems with software
 - 🌱 I’m currently learning CLR via C#, Nand2Tetris and then whatever other problems I can solve in my free time
-- 💞️ I’m looking to collaborate on computational chemistry and teaching opportu
+- 💞️ I’m looking to collaborate on computational chemistry and teaching opportunities

 <!---
 rakirs2/rakirs2 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.